kubernetes/kops/docs/addons.md

 (For a description of the addon-manager, please see [addon_manager.md](addon_manager.md).)

 Addons in Kubernetes are traditionally done by copying files to `/etc/kubernetes/addons` on the master.
-But this doesn't really make sense in HA master configurations.
+But this doesn't really make sense in highly available (HA) master configurations.
 We also have kubectl available, and addons are just a thin wrapper over calling kubectl.

 The command `kops create cluster` does not support specifying addons to be added to the cluster when it is created.
 Instead they can be added after cluster creation using kubectl.
 Alternatively when creating a cluster from a yaml manifest, addons can be specified using `spec.addons`.